electronicarts/ea-async/README.md

 }
 ```

 Got it?
 Send it [to us](https://github.com/electronicarts/ea-async/issues/new).
-I bet it looks ugly...
+It probably looks ugly...

 Getting started
 ---------------

 EA Async requires JVM 1.8.x.

-It works with java and scala and with most JVM languages.
+It works with Java and Scala and should work with most JVM languages.
 The only requirement to use EA Async is that must be used only inside methods that return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.

 ### Using with maven